ropensci/fingertipsR/cran-comments.md

 ## R CMD check results

-There were no NOTEs, WARNINGs or ERRORs.
+There were no WARNINGs or ERRORs.

+There was one NOTE:
+Maintainer: 'Sebastian Fox <sebastian.fox@phe.gov.uk>'

+New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2017-09-18 as it depends on 'tidyjson',
+    which was archived.

 ## Downstream dependencies